In this section we introduce the notion of formal series in noncommuting variables, which is the central mathematical object of our formalisation.

 module Inductive where

-open import Preliminaries.Lists public
+open import Preliminaries.List public

 Classically, formal series are defined as functions from finite words over the alphabet Σ to the carrier of the coefficient ring R.